 This was my precious moment.

 According the Official Guide Book, the goal of Tee-Ball is to “have fun, try hard and be a good sport.”
-And for ten weeks I had the pleasure of doing just that, playing the best game in the world with the best team ever.
-As fate would have it, a funny thing happened on my way to being a coach.
+For ten weeks I had the pleasure of doing just that, playing the best game in the world with the best team ever.
+And as fate would have it, a funny thing happened on my way to being a coach.
 I learned something about myself and a little bit about life.
 Here are the Top Ten Things I Learned Coaching Tee-Ball:

 Get in the game.

-While I would’ve been happy to have been the designated Snack Girl, there’s nothing like getting in the game.
+While I would’ve been happy as the designated Snack Girl, there’s nothing like getting in the game.
 Not being good at something is a terrible reason not to try.
 Being “game” is a mindset that has little to do with natural talent or skill.
 Getting in the game is knowing that good-enough is good-enough.

 Don’t keep score.